roytang/blog/content/posts/2005/01/games-namco-capcom-combine-forces-to-create-sim-rpg.md

 ][1]

 Wow.
 I mean, wow.
 The game will feature playable Namco and Capcom characters apparently, and not just from RPGs.
 Street Fighter RPG!
-I&#8217;d play it. :p
+I&'d play it. :p

-Note: This is the first time I&#8217;m using Blogger&#8217;s BlogThis! feature.
-It&#8217;s neat.
+Note: This is the first time I&'m using Blogger&'s BlogThis! feature.
+It&'s neat.

-Edit: They&#8217;ve got
+Edit: They&'ve got

 [